spotlightpa/poor-richard/content/berks/_index.md

 extended-kicker = "Berks County" sidebar-newsletter = "tw/rail-gooddayberks.html"
 +++
-Read [Blueprint for Berks](/berks-report), a 12-month community research project, engaged Berks residents in a series of local discussions and an expansive survey to identify information gaps, coverage needs, and news preferences in the local market.
+Read [Blueprint for Berks](/berks-report), a 12-month community research project that engaged Berks residents in a series of local discussions and an expansive survey to identify information gaps, coverage needs, and news preferences in the local market.